Last Updated on April 15, 2022 by Jim Ferri

 The Fairy Trees of Irish Legends

-“Fairy trees” are single hawthorn trees believed to be a portal to the fairy world and you’ll see them about Ireland.
+“Fairy trees,” which you’ll see all about Ireland, are single hawthorn trees.
+Some believe they are a portal to the fairy world.
 In fact, you cannot drive an Irish road without passing one.

-Irishmen told me that it’s better to curve a highway around a fairy tree than to cut it down, which has been done in Ireland.
-And the reason John de Lorean’s auto company went bankrupt, I was assured, was because a fairy tree was cut down on the new plant’s property.
+Irishmen say it’s better to curve a highway around a fairy tree than to cut it down.
+Don’t laugh, it has been done in Ireland.
+And a fairy tree is the reason John de Lorean’s auto company went bankrupt, I was assured.
+The company cut down a fairy tree on the new plant’s property.

 On the way to the Kilbeggan Distillery, a living museum nowadays and our first stop from Dublin’s airport, our driver Mick Nolan – who knew everything, but everything, about Irish legends, history, and lore and wove chit-chat, yarns and jokes into his narrative – began pointing out lone hawthorn trees.